fc-minecraft/hoc2021-makecode-md/great_wall-3.md

 ### @hideIteration true
 ### @explicitHints true

-# The Great Wall of China
+# The Great Wall of China (Solution)

 ## Step 1
-The Pandas keep eating the bamboo scaffolding, stopping the Engineer from completing the wall.
-Lead the pandas away from the wall.
-Code your Agent to place 5 `Bamboo` pieces in the field.
+The below code is the correct solution to the activity.
+Run the code by pressing the green play button to see it in action.

 #### ~ tutorialhint
 Use ``||agent.agent set block or item||`` to make sure your Agent places `Bamboo`.
 Use the ``||agent.agent move||`` block to position your Agent and ``||agent.agent place||`` to place the `Bamboo` in the direction you want it placed.